tonijjohnson2024-ux/vmware-prereqs/README.md

 Log in to the portal.

-Choose “VMware Workstation for Personal Use”
+Choose VMware Workstation 17 for Personal Use

-Once logged in:

-Navigate to the Workstation Pro section.

-Select Personal Use License (free tier option).

 Download the installer for your system.
 </p>